Private Aviation Trends for 2022

 The worldwide spread of COVID-19 has caused many private jet owners and flyers to adjust their practices.
 The initial fallout of COVID-19 in early 2020 saw many regular commercial and private flyers decide to forego flying and traveling in general.
 Now, as more businesses and areas slowly reopen, aircraft owners have had to readjust to the new safety demands and concerns of their customer base.
 As companies react to new concerns, the private jet industry is likely to evolve.

-If you’re interested in booking private jets, you may want to know more about COVID-19’s impact on private aviation in 2020 and the private aviation trends for 2021 that could affect your flying experience.
+If you’re interested in booking private jets, you may want to know more about COVID-19’s impact on private aviation in 2020 and the private aviation trends for the rest of 2022 that could affect your flying experience.
+Learn how air travel trends have changed since the pandemic and how these shifts could affect the private jet market.

 COVID-19’s Impact on Private Aviation: What 2020 Taught Us

-As people all around the world guard themselves against COVID-19, worries about sitting close to others in an enclosed area for an extended period of time led many to forgo commercial airline travel.
-Additionally, seating restrictions for social distancing on commercial airlines decreased the number of seats available for commercial flights.
+As people all around the world guard themselves against COVID-19, worries about sitting close to others in an enclosed area for an extended period led many to forgo commercial airline travel.
+As major airlines adjusted to the lack of travelers, some routes and smaller legs were canceled, and connections were added or changed, which reduced the overall number of commercial flights available.

 Besides safety at the airport and in airplanes, both the private aviation and commercial aviation sectors were affected by businesses going remote and a lack of open getaway destinations.
 For example, many companies had their employees work remotely, with teleconferencing taking the place of in-person meetings.
 As a result of this change to remote work, many business professionals didn’t need to fly via commercial or private aircraft.